TMJ Treatment Reno, NV

 Schedule a TMJ Consultation

 Relieve jaw pain and morning headaches at Dr. Teeth.
-Call (775) 829-9929 for TMJ treatment in Reno, NV, or request an appointment online.
+Call (775) 829-9929 for care from a Reno, NV TMJ specialist.
+You can also request an appointment with Dr. Defillippi or Dr. Bryant online.